PostHog/posthog.com/contents/handbook/story.md

 In the product, we're working on making the experience slicker, and we have plans for a standlone quality CDP in Q2.

-### March 2023: decided to ship a warehouse
+### March 2023: Decided to ship a warehouse

-For a long time, we were happy competing with lots of $1bn-2bn companies, each providing point solutions.
+For a long time, we were happy competing with lots of $1-2 billion companies, each providing point solutions.
 We felt our market was just the sum of all of theirs.

 But we kept seeing companies streaming their PostHog data to a warehouse - such as [BigQuery](https://cloud.google.com/bigquery).
-We even lost our then largest customer for this reason - we their source of truth became their warehouse instead of PostHog.
+We even lost our then-largest customer for this reason - where their source of truth became their warehouse instead of PostHog.

 So... we decided we would ship our own warehouse so we would remain the source of truth for customer and product data.
 This would let us offer a better integrated offering to our customers, and it'd mean we could work on a bigger challenge.

-### Aug 2023: growth continues
+### Aug 2023: Growth continues

 We've doubled revenue so far this year without any increase in headcount.
 We've hit 15.7% MoM for the last 12 months.
 Our CAC payback is now just 5 days.
 Our numbers are exceptional.
 We even discounted several of our products.
 We've added 10 extra roles and will be profitable in around a year.

-We have user surveys and the warehouse in private beta.
+We have user surveys and the data warehouse in private beta.

-Our infra has become pleasingly stable.
+Our infrastructure has become pleasingly stable.
 The biggest challenge is scaling our data pipeline and making sure we give as much responsibility as we can to each small team owning each product for their own pipelines, where rational to do so.